Ex-Air Force Cadet Broke Into Area 51, Claims He Was Later Abducted By Aliens

 Augustin said he was able to cross the Area 51 border and roamed unchallenged until he left.

-Six month later he was abducted by aliens, he claimed.
+Six months later, he was abducted by aliens, he claimed.

-He was driving, on his way home from his girlfriend’s place, when he lost three minutes and 40 seconds.
+He was driving on his way home from his girlfriend’s place when he lost three minutes and 40 seconds.

 “My hands are on the wheel, executing a turn – and then three-and-a-half minutes are gone.
 I was afraid, afraid of what I didn’t understand.”